 3 – Soil Quality

 Sometimes people figure out that the soil that their spider plants are potted in just isn’t good enough.
-When you have soil quality issues, it’s going to make it tough for the spider plants to get the nutrients that they need.
+When you have soil quality issues, it’s going to make it tough for them to get the nutrients that they need.

 Giving spider plants a well-balanced fertilizer boost every two weeks during the summer months will make a difference.
-You can give spider plants fertilizer a bit less often during the winter months.
+You can give them fertilizer a bit less often during the winter months.

 The other potential solution is to repot the spider plant so that it can have better soil.
 This could shock the plant a bit at first, but it would be better for the plant to have soil that will work well for it.